ijortengab/bash/functions/code-generator-parse-options/dev/DOCUMENTATION.md

 )
 ```

-Use global variable `$FLAG_VALUE`, if you wamts to collect any string.
-Thiw
+Use global variable `FLAG_VALUE`, if you wants to collect any string.
+This
 options is not required.
 If value omitted, default is boolean `1`.
 Example:

 ```